 Private on-site recreation amenities are included to serve the residential portion of the Site Plan in conformance with the Recreation Guidelines.
 These amenities include, but are not limited to, an amenitized rooftop recreational space, fitness room, and urban plaza at street level, adjacent to the Tastee Diner.
-The Site Plan also will construct separated bicycle lanes on both sides of Cameron Street adjacent to the Property to implement portions of the Central Green Loop as recommended by the Silver Spring Downtown and Adjacent Communities Plan.
+The Site Plan also will construct a separated bicycle lane on the south side of Cameron Street adjacent to the Property to implement a portion of the Central Green Loop as recommended by the Silver Spring Downtown and Adjacent Communities Plan.